qbead/qbeadWebsite/content/book/vectors.md

 This vector is longer if the position is changing faster (a longer vector represents a higher speed), or shorter if the position is changing slowly.

-Below you are provided with an interactive visualization of the notion of velocity vector.
+Below you are provided with an interactive visualization of the notion of a velocity vector.
 You can pick the velocity by dragging the black dot with the cursor of your mouse.
 In the left circle, the velocity vector will be visualized.
 This would be the velocity with which the position (in blue) depicted in the right rectangle would be modified.